Koredotcom/docs/docs/xo/channels/add-slack-channel.md

 To set up the Slack channel on the XO Platform and interact with a VA using a Slack account, you must associate the VA with a Slack app.

 The Slack channel integration supports Direct Messaging (DM) and Channel (group) conversations via the Platform.
-When a VA is added to a channel (group) within the Slack organization space, any member can start a group conversation using <code><em>@mentions</em></code> to talk to a specific VA.
+When a VA is added to a channel (group) within the Slack organization space, any member can start a group conversation using \@mentions to talk to a specific VA.

 The XO Platform offers native support for threaded conversations in the Slack channel.
 Users can initiate a new thread from any message within a Slack channel or direct message group and continue a conversation with the VA.
 The XO Platform leverages Slack’s **Threads** to enable one-on-one conversations without losing the conversation context.

 Additionally, the Platform allows developers to configure how the Slack channel integration should handle DM and group conversations.
-It can automatically create a new thread whenever a user @mentions the virtual assistant in a Slack channel.
+It can automatically create a new thread whenever a user \@mentions the virtual assistant in a Slack channel.
 This configuration flexibility gives developers control over the Threads feature.

 <div class="admonition note">
 <p class="admonition-title">Note</p>